Oakland Nursing Home Abuse Lawyer

 - Sexual abuse.
 Sexually assaulting or raping a nursing home resident.
 Any sexual relationship between an employee and a resident is unethical.

 - Financial exploitation.
-Taking advantage of a nursing home resident for financial gain, such as a fraud scheme or robbery.
+Taking advantage of a nursing home resident for financial gain, such as a fraud scheme or robbery, is considered financial abuse.

 - Neglect.
 Failing to take proper care of a nursing home resident, such as failing to provide food, water, medical care or basic hygiene.